-- There are two influencing questions: - 1 What is the relationship between logic and mathematics - 2 What is the relationship between computer science and mathematics. - Question 1 has been slowly brewing for over 2500 years. - Question 2, is more recent but is unavoidable since automation and computation can provide tremendous services to mathematics. - There are also extensive opportunities from combining progress in logic and automation/computerisation not only in mathematics but also in other areas: bio-Informatics, chemistry, music, etc.
+- Two questions influence this work: - 1 What is the relationship between logic and mathematics - 2 What is the relationship between computer science and mathematics. - Question 1 has been slowly brewing for over 2500 years. - Question 2, is more recent but is unavoidable since automation and computation can provide tremendous services to mathematics. - There are also extensive opportunities from combining progress in logic and automation/computerisation not only in mathematics but also in other areas: bio-Informatics, chemistry, music, etc.